 U.S. Government employees.
-If you are employed in American Samoa by either the U.S. Government or any of its agencies, or by the Government of American Samoa, you are subject to tax by American Samoa on your pay from either government.
+If you are employed in American Samoa by the U.S. Government or any of its agencies, you are subject to tax by American Samoa on your pay from the government.
 Whether you are subject to tax by American Samoa on your non-American Samoa source income depends on your status in American Samoa as a bona fide resident.

-Wages and salaries paid to U.S. citizens by the Governments of the United States and American Samoa are also subject to U.S. federal income tax.
-These payments do not qualify for the exclusion of income from sources within American Samoa, discussed earlier.
+Wages and salaries paid to employees of the U.S. Government and its agencies are also subject to U.S. federal income tax.
+These payments do not qualify for the exclusion of income from sources within American Samoa, discussed ear-